jen67/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+ a script that displays the 10 newest files in the current directory.

+Requirements:

+One file per line

+Sorted from the newest to the oldest